radiantlogic-v8/documentation-new/documentation/use-cases/ldap-directory-replacement.md

 Generally all applications are not switched to use the new directory at the same time.
 There is a gradual migration of applications to point to the new directory.
 This allows application teams to migrate and test on their own schedule.

 Likewise, the legacy LDAP directory isn’t immediately switched off overnight.
 There is generally a temporary time period where both the legacy LDAP directory and the RadiantOne Directory store must co-exist.
-This results in a required temporary synchronization process between the two.
+This results in a required temporary synchronization process, which can be addressed with a persistent cache refresh strategy, as outlined in this use case, or a [synchronization](../configuration/synchronization/synchronization-concepts) strategy.

-The persistent cache refresh process keeps the LDAP directory in sync with the target RadiantOne Directory store during this transition periord.
-This configuration is outlined in [Chapter 3](03-import-data-into-radiantone-universal-directory).

 ### Analyze Client Requests